 - senior education personnel within Departments of Education and Training and the Catholic Education Offices;

-- meetings with Regional Directors of the Departments of Education and Training and Directors of the Catholic Education Offices on a regular basis;
+- meetings with Regional Directors of the Departments of Education and Training, and Directors of the Catholic Education Offices;

-In addition, it represents rural and remote learning communities at a national level on organisations such as the Society for the Provision of Education within Rural Australia.
+In addition, it represents rural and remote learning communities nationally, through organisations such as the Society for the Provision of Education within Rural Australia.

 Supporting Student Agency.

-Country Education Partnership facilitates a high quality Rural Student Voice initiative known as the “Rural Inspire”.
+CEP facilitates a high-quality Rural Student Voice initiative known as “Rural Inspire”.

-Rural Inspire embraces a number of initiatives aimed at enhancing the aspiration and dreams of children and young people within rural and remote communities.
+Rural Inspire embraces a number of initiatives designed to enhance the aspirations and dreams of children and young people within rural and remote communities.
 These initiatives include:

 - Rural Youth Ambassador leadership program;